pascual-tejero/2D-Ray-Tracing/README.md

 <img src="img/result2.png" style="display:inline-block;">

 ## Run the code ##
-In the folder where you cloned the repository run the following in the terminal:
+In the folder where you cloned the repository, run the following in the terminal:
 `cmake CMakeLists.txt`
 `cd main`
 `make`